HigherOrderCO/Kind/README.md

 5. Strongly normalizing: reductions are guaranteed to terminate in elementary time.

+6. All operations (including beta-reduction!) are simple, constant-time computations.

 It features affine lambdas, elementary duplication ("cloning"), 32-bit numeric primitives and pairs.

 ## Usage